we-studio/laravel-elixir-typescript/README.md

 });
 ```

-This will compile all *.ts files in your `resources/assets/typescript/` folder.
+This will compile all *.ts files in your `resources/assets/typescript/` folder and concat the compiled content into `public/js/app.js`.

 If you'd like to output to a different directory than the default `public/js`, then you may override this as well.